-Discover prehistoric marvels dating back thousands of years and predating the Ancestral Puebloan civilizations.
-Originating primarily in the Colorado and Green River Basins, particularly the Four Corners area, these artifacts hold profound cultural significance.
+Discover prehistoric marvels dating back thousands of years and predating the Ancestral Puebloan civilizations of the American Southwest.
+Originating primarily in the Colorado and Green River Basins, these artifacts hold profound cultural significance.
 Learn alongside a local archaeologist to craft the intricate Grand Canyon style of split-twig figurine, unraveling the mysteries of this ancient art form.
-Students will learn to split a natural willow cutting and form it into a deer figurine, similar to the ancient artifact.
-This class is only offered in the autumn to correspond to natural cycle of willow growth.
+You'll learn to split a natural willow cutting and form it into a deer figurine, similar to the ancient artifact.
+This class is only offered in autumn to correspond to the natural cycle of willow growth.

 Questions?
 Call Lifelong Learning at 801-587-5433 or use our online form.

 This class takes place in person at the University Connected Learning and Continuing Education building (540 Arapeen Drive, SLC).
-Special fee is for all required materials.
+Special fee is for all needed supplies.

 Date(s) | Day | Time | Location |